HHengUG/hatpal/README.md

 ### ExtractChrinfo

-*ExtractChrinfo()* extracts the chromosomes information from the indexed BAM file, including names and length.
+*ExtractChrinfo()* extracts the chromosomes information from the indexed BAM file, including name and length.

 The input should be a BAM file with a .bai index in the same directory.